ZhuangLab/storm-control/steve/README.txt

 that you can use with the Dave program.

-The scroll wheel on the mouse can be used to zoom in or out when the Mosaic tab is in front.
+The scroll wheel on the mouse can be used to zoom in or out of either the Mosaic or Sections view.

 Right clicking on the Mosaic window or the Sections window will bring up a menu of options.
 In addition there are a number of "secret" keys:

  Mosaic tab in front:
+  1. After clicking in the view area:
     <space> - Take a picture at the current mouse position.
     <3> - Take a 3x3 grid of pictures around the current mouse
        position.
     <5> - Take a 5x5 grid of pictures.
     <7> - Take a 7x7 grid of pictures.
     <9> - Take a 9x9 grid of pictures.
     <g> - Take a X x Y grid of pictures.
     <p> - Add the current mouse position to the list of
        positions.
     <s> - Add the current mouse position to the list of
        sections.
+  2. After clicking in the positions box:
+    <a,w,s,d> - Change the position of the highlighted section.

  Sections tab in front:
   <up arrow> - Change the currently active section.